MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-get-usb-pipe-handles.md

 ### Getting pipe handles - UMDF client driver

 A UMDF client driver uses COM infrastructure and implements COM callback classes that pair with framework device objects.
 Similar to a KMDF driver, a UMDF client driver can only get pipe information after the device is configured.
-To get pipe information the client driver must obtain a pointer to the [**IWDFUsbTargetPipe**](umdf-iwdfusbtargetpipe) interface of the framework interface object that contains the active setting.
+To get pipe information the client driver must obtain a pointer to the [**IWDFUsbTargetPipe**](https://msdn.microsoft.com/library/windows/hardware/ff560391) interface of the framework interface object that contains the active setting.
 By using the interface pointer, the driver can enumerate the pipes in that setting to obtain **IWDFUsbTargetPipe** interface pointers exposed by the framework target pipe objects.

 Before the driver starts enumerating the pipes, the driver must know about the device configuration and the supported endpoints.
 Based on that information, the driver can store pipe objects as class member variables.

 The following code example extends the USB UMDF template that is provided with Visual Studio Professional 2012.
-For an explanation of the starter code, see "[**IPnpCallbackHardware**](umdf-ipnpcallbackhardware) implementation and USB-specific tasks" in [Understanding the USB client driver code structure (UMDF)](understanding-the-umdf-template-code-for-usb.md).
+For an explanation of the starter code, see [**IPnpCallbackHardware**](https://msdn.microsoft.com/library/windows/hardware/ff556764) implementation and USB-specific tasks" in [Understanding the USB client driver code structure (UMDF)](understanding-the-umdf-template-code-for-usb.md).

 Extend the CDevice class declaration as shown here.
 This example code assumes that the device is the OSR FX2 board.
 For information about its descriptor layout, see [USB Device Layout](usb-device-layout.md).